ISISComputingGroup/ibex_developers_manual/JASCO-PU--4180-HPLC-Pump.md

 The user can also select a timed run for either a set time or volume.
 The user must first set a time `TIME:RUN:SP` (in seconds) or volume `TIME:VOL:SP` (in mL).
 Then a pump can begin by using the `TIMED:SP` record.

+The calculations for the time for a set volume (done in `TIME:VOL:CALCRUN`) and the calculation for the pumped volume for a set time (done in `TIME:RUN:CALCVOL`) use `FLOWRATE:SP:RBV`, not `FLOWRATE:SP`.
+The RBV value is different from the setpoint if the setpoint has never been set, in which case using the setpoint would produce an invalid time or volume.

 Note that the Jasco IOC only allows one of these two values to be modifiable at a time (which then sets the other) - which method is used needs to be explicitly set via `TIME:CALC:SP`.
 This is to avoid race conditions i.e. if a user sets both `TIME:VOL:SP`and `TIME:RUN:SP` at the same time (for example via caLab or scripting) they could not be sure which one wins.

 NB: The devices display screen does not show current pump status information when in operation.